livingingroups/eas-coding-workshops/20251124-validating/README.md

 ### Scenario

 Today, we are imagining that a colleague has given us their data analysis script and asked for our help making sure it's working properly.
-You can find the script in `01-orig-code/eva_data_analysis.R`.
+You can find the script in `eva_data_analysis.R`.
 The accompanying data is in `data/eva-data.json`.